Particular/docs.particular.net/nservicebus/learning-transport/index.md

 reviewed: 2017-05-01
 ---

-The Learning Transport stores all message actions in the local file system relative to the current solution directory.
+The Learning Transport simulates queuing infrastructure by storing all message actions in the local file system.
+All files and directories are relative to the current solution directory.

 include: learning-transport-warning